andymiha/todolist/README.md

 This is MiniProject 1 of a 10 part series.

-This is a To-do list web application built using Vue 3 + Vite + TailWindCSS.
+This is a To-do list web application built using:
+- Vue 3
+- Vite
+- TailWindCSS
+- Firebase